ExtremelyRyan/ByteCrypt/readme.md

 Encryption command line application on single file or entire directories.

-Currently Working:

- - [] upload and download encrypted files to popular cloud storage providers such as Google Drive, Dropbox, Box, etc..

 <h2 align="center"><FONT COLOR="RED">CAUTION </FONT></h2>
 <h3>this is very much a <b>work in progress</b>, and is undergoing rapid development that may break between commits.</h3>